 German soldiers, especially SS units commited a serious of attrocities during the fighting in the Builge.
 The best known is the Malmedy massacre.
 SS units massacred 86 unarmed American soldiers that had surrendered.
 A SS unit commanded by Colonel Peiper shot Americans captured at Baugnez.
 (Peipher was a commander in Sepp Dtrich's 6th SS Panzer Army.
 Detrich was noytorious on the Eastern Front for executing 6,000 Russian POWs in repriasl for killing 6 SS soldiers.)
 The Americans were shot on a road near Malmeddy.
 The SS had captured 140 men.
 They succeeded in shooting 86 men, but 43 men escaped.
 While small compared to what went on in the East, the Malmedy Massacre was the worst atrocity committed against American troops by the Germans.
 The SS killed other American soldiers who has surendered as well as Belgian civilians, but the Malmedy massacre is the best known incident.
 After the War, the Americans made a major effoty to track down and bring those responsible to judstice.
 Rumors of the massacre spread rapidly throughout the American army.
 This affected how the Americans viewed surrender.
 It also affected the treatment of German soldiers trying to surrender once the tide of battle turned.
 American soldiers were noit the only tsarget of the SS.
 The Germans were under no illusions about the sympathies of Belgian civilians.
 There were numerous incidents of SS soldiers shooting civilians, including women and children.
 A SS unit commanded by Joachim Peiper murdered 93 civilians in Stavelot.
 Civilians told the American soldiers that retook the town that the Germans shot the children, because their crying was annoying.
 There were numerous other such incidents.

+The Meuse (Maas) is a major river is Western Europe.
+It rises in France and flows northward through Belgium and the Netherlands before emptying into the North Sea from the Rhine–Meuse–Scheldt delta.
+Crossing the northward flowinhg Meuse had been a crucial factor in the German 1940 victory.
 The Allies had begun to recover by the initial shock and thanks to Ultra realized that the German objective was Antwerp.
-The first major American action to stop the German drive west by KG Peiper was forming a task force made up of part of the 119th Infantry Regiment and 740th Tank Battalion, with supporting artillery--Task Force Harrison, was set up near Stoumont to block any farther German advance west (December 19-20).
+The first major American action to stop the German drive west by KG.
+And the Meuse was an important barrier.
+Peiper was grouping to cross the Meuse, but was badly exposed becuse suppoting forces were falling behind.
+The Allies were grouping to prevent this.
+A task force made up of part of the 119th Infantry Regiment and 740th Tank Battalion, with supporting artillery--Task Force Harrison.
+This was formed near Stoumont to block any farther German advance west (December 19-20).
 Eisenhower began building a defensive line at the Meuse, fortifying all crossings (December 20) and preparing a counter stroke.
 The Germans, however, would never reach the Meuse.
 At the same time, Patton was ordered to attack the German southern flank and relieve Bastogne.

 The Germans launched an all out attack (December 25).
 Powerful armor units and an aerial bombardment hit Bastagone.
 [Barron and Cygan] Panzers reached within a mile of McCaluiff's command post, but were stopped by well placed American tank destroyers.
 A lead force of Patton's Third Army commanded by General Abrams finally reached Bastogne the next day (Decenber 26).
 When the weather cleared, supply drops were organized Fighters and bompers mounted withering attacks on the German forces surrounding the city as well as vehicles moving supplies forward.